mcminis1/mcminis1.github.io/docs/_posts/2023-01-27-model-comparison.markdown

 # flan-t5-xl
 ![img]({{site.url}}/img/llm_local_experiment/flan-t5-xl_more_prompt_og_order.png)

 This one puzzled me.
 I suspect what is happening here is that my question is very similar to one of the few-shot examples.
-SO when it reuses the answer, and puts it back into the prompt, that the answer just becomes super important and nothing else comes back.
+So when it reuses the answer, and puts it back into the prompt, that the answer just becomes super important and nothing else comes back.

 So, I tried asking in a different order and I got a different result.

 ![img]({{site.url}}/img/llm_local_experiment/flan-t5-xl_more_prompt_2_order.png)

+I _think_ this might be an overfitting issue since the model was trained, and then fine tuned afterwards.

 # gpt-J-6B